ibm-cloud-docs/codeengine/deploy-job.md

 To run a job with the CLI, use the `jobrun submit` command.
 For a complete listing of options, see the [`ibmcloud ce jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command.

-The following example creates five new instances to run the container image that is specified in the `testjob` job.
+For example, the following `jobrun submit` command creates five new instances to run the container image that is specified in the `testjob` job.
 The resource limits and requests are applied per instance, so each instance gets 128 MB memory and 1 vCPU.
 This job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
 ibmcloud ce jobrun submit --name testjobrun --job testjob --array-indices "1 - 5" --retrylimit 2